doctorfree/nvim-lazyman/README.md

 </div>

 The Lazyman project can be used to install, initialize, and manage multiple Neovim configurations.
-Over 90 popular Neovim configurations are supported.
+99 popular Neovim configurations are supported.

 See [what's new](#whats-new)